Divided in a Diverse City

 This event is part of the series Only In New York

-Only in New York is a monthly series in which New York Times journalist Sarah Maslin Nir brings together two remarkable New Yorkers from different worlds to explore key questions about the city’s identity, culture, and history.
+Only in New York is a monthly series in which New York Times reporter Sarah Maslin Nir brings together two remarkable New Yorkers from different worlds to explore key questions about the city’s identity, culture, and history.
 The conversations are inspired by the Museum's new landmark exhibition, New York at Its Core.

 Reception to follow the program.